 Your doctor will order many laboratory and imaging tests, including a CT or MRI scan.
-These imaging tests are done to help the surgeon pinpoint exact what part of the brain is responsible for the tremor and movement disorder symptoms.
-The images will be used to help the surgeon place the lead in the brain during surgery.
+These imaging tests are done to help the surgeon pinpoint the exact part of the brain responsible for the symptoms.
+The images are used to help the surgeon place the lead in the brain during surgery.

-You might have to see more than one specialist (neurologist, neurosurgeon, psychologist, etc.) to make sure that the procedure is right for you and has the best chances of success.
+You might have to see more than one specialist, such as a neurologist, neurosurgeon, or psychologist, to make sure that the procedure is right for you and has the best chance of success.

 - If you could be pregnant

-- What drugs you are taking, including medicines, herbs or supplements, and vitamins you bought over-the-counter without a prescription
+- What medicines you are taking, including herbs, supplements, or vitamins you bought over-the-counter without a prescription

 - If you have been drinking a lot of alcohol